Workslop and the Trust Tax

 - Stanford Digital Economy Lab, Generative AI at Work, 2023.

-- Shakked Noy and Whitney Zhang, Experimental Evidence on the Productivity Effects of Generative Artificial Intelligence, 2023.
+- Shakked Noy and Whitney Zhang, Experimental Evidence on the Productivity Effects of Generative Artificial Intelligence, Science, 2023.